+DXP's fabrication facilities provide convenient technical support and pump repair services.
 Examples of our innovative pump packages include, but are not limited to:

-- Diesel and electric driven firewater packages
+- Diesel and electric driven fire and water packages

-- Pipeline booster packages
+- · Pipeline booster packages

 - Potable water packages

-- · Pigging pump packages
+- Pigging pump packages

 - Lease Automatic Custody Transfer (LACT) charge units

 - Chemical injection pump packages wash down units

-- · Seawater lift pump packages
+- Seawater lift pump packages

 - Seawater/produced water injection packages

 - · Variety of packages to meet customer required industry specifications such as API, ANSI and NFPA

-At December 31, 2020, the Innovative Pumping Solutions segment operated out of 10 facilities, eight of which are located in the United States and two in Canada.
+At December 31, 2021, the Innovative Pumping Solutions segment operated out of 18 facilities, 16 of which are located in the United States and two in Canada.

-All of the IPS segment's long-lived assets are located in the U.S. Approximately 6.6% of the IPS segment's 2020 revenues were recognized in Canada and 93.4% were in the U.S.
+All of the IPS segment's long-lived assets are located in the U.S. Approximately 7.0% of the IPS segment's 2021 revenues were recognized in Canada and 93.0% were in the U.S.

-At December 31, 2020, the IPS segment had approximately 327 employees, all of whom were full-time.
+At December 31, 2021, the IPS segment had approximately 286 employees, all of whom were full-time.

-Total backlog, representing firm orders for the IPS segment products that have been received and entered into our production systems, was \$46.6 million and \$101.1 million at December 31, 2020 and 2019, respectively.
+Total backlog, representing firm orders for the IPS segment products that have been received and entered into our production systems, was \$96.9 million and \$46.6 million at December 31, 2021 and 2020, respectively.